-Three DSC students named to 2017 All-Florida Academic Team
+Three Daytona State College Students Named to 2020 All-Florida Academic Team